Zamiell/stardew-valley/Min-Max_Guide.md

   - This is because we will need 2 more chests and a scarecrow over the next 2 days.
 - Craft a Chest and take it with you.
 - Empty your inventory.
 Retrieve the Fiberglass Rod + crafted chest.
 - Go to the mountain lake.
-The best spot to fish is casting eastwards while standing next to the fence at the bottom of the screen.
+The best spot to fish is casting rightwards while standing next to the fence at the bottom of the screen.
 Place the chest three tiles behind you.
   - For reference, see [the pathing infographic](https://stardewvalleywiki.com/mediawiki/images/e/e2/Pathing-Mountain.jpg) on the wiki.
 - Fish until 1:00 AM.
 Fill your inventory with any gems, ore, coal, and the most expensive fish.
   - You can leave your Fiberglass Rod in the chest unless it is going to rain tomorrow.